 You need to produce an A2 poster advertising, and informing young people about three fantastic places.
-One of these has to have been made by nature and one built by people.
+One of these has to have been built my people.
 You may choose any three places - places you have studied in class, have been to yourself, or would like to go to.